gadetmartin/Portfolio/Projects/Master HCI/AnimaDex/README.md

 - [project_description.pdf](project_description.pdf)
 Report detailing the entire project
 - [video_demo](https://youtu.be/lMVnmTWdXNU)
-Demonstration video that show how the interactive model looks like
+Demonstration video that shows what the interactive model looks like

 ---